 Many people only associate bed bugs with seedier or less expensive accommodations, but in reality, even the fanciest 5-star hotel has the potential to harbor these pests.
 They typically get brought in by other guests who don’t even know they are carrying the hitchhikers in.
 And once indoors, they can be very difficult to control without the help of an experienced pest control professional.

 Fun Bed Bug Fact: Bed bugs give off a distinctively sweet odor some say is comparable to rotting raspberries.

 Luckily, there are a few things you can do to make yourself feel more at ease about the room you’re staying in.
 Sweeping for bed bugs is actually pretty quick and easy.

 I keep a compact LED blacklight flash light in my suitcase at all times and use it to search for bed bugs.
-An easy way to remember what to do is use Orkin Pest Control’s S.L.E.E.P. acronym to inspect for bed bugs:
+An easy way to remember what to do when you perform your sweep is to use Orkin Pest Control’s S.L.E.E.P. acronym to inspect for bed bugs: